ibexa/documentation-user/docs/personalization/perso_configuration.md

 - A timeframe in which the algorithm gathers events that are used in the calculation
 - Submodels that can narrow down the list of model results
-- Segments that allow to get personalized content suitable for particular users groups
+- Segments that allow getting personalized content suitable for particular user groups
 - A list of items included or excluded from the model

 For more information, see [Recommendation models](recommendation_models.md).